bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

 ## Difficulty

-Difficulty is a way to decide which hash is valid, higher difficulty means harder to find a valid hash.
+Difficulty is a number to decide which hash is valid, higher difficulty means harder to find a valid hash.
 A hash meets difficulty means hash vaue is less than or equal to difficulty value.

-The hash is considered is considerd as a 256 bit fixed point value composeda as following two parts:
+The hash is considered as a 256 bit fixed point value composeda as following two parts:

     [8 bits] [248 bits]
     exponent mantissa

-Difficulty value is encoded as 64 bits, including 8 bits of exponent and 56 bits of mantissa.
+Difficulty value is encoded by 64 bits, including 8 bits of exponent and 56 bits of mantissa.

     [56 bits] [8 bits]
     mantissa  exponent = 64 bits unsigned value